February 12, 2026

 • Date of acquisition (before or after 23 July 2024)

-• Your residential status (Resident vs NRI matters for the indexation choice)
+• Your residential status (Resident vs NRI matters for the indexation option)

-This guide explains what changed, how to calculate gains, how to decide between indexation vs non-indexation (where allowed), and which exemptions actually work.
+This guide explains what changed, how to calculate gains, how to decide between the indexation and non-indexation methods (where allowed), and which exemptions actually work.

 What changed after Union Budget 2024